JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 ## Coordinate conventions

-In Luxor, by default, the y axis points downwards, and the x axis points to the right.
+In Luxor, by convention, the y axis points downwards, and the x axis points to the right.

 There are basically two main conventions for computer graphics:

-- mathematical illustrations, such as graphs, figures, Plots.jl, plots, etc., use the "y upwards" convention

 - most computer graphics systems (HTML, SVG, Processing, Cairo, Luxor, image processing, most GUIs, etc) use "y downwards" convention

+- mathematical illustrations, such as graphs, figures, Plots.jl, plots, etc., which use the "y upwards" convention

 ```@setup conventions
 using Luxor